mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 func Init(cmp *mcmp.Component)
 ```

-With these two functions we are able to defer the initialization phase of
+With these two functions, we are able to defer the initialization phase of
-startup by using the same `Component`s we were passing around for the purpose of
+startup by using the same `Components` we were passing around for the purpose
-denoting component structure.
+of denoting component structure.

-Now, with these few extra pieces of functionality in place, let's reconsider the
+Now, with these few extra pieces of functionality in place, let’s reconsider the
-most recent example, and make a program which creates two redis components which
+most recent example, and make a program that creates two redis components which
 exist independently of each other:

 ```go